jancipar/US-China-relations/README.md

 - Iran and nuclear weapons
 - Technology and Huawei

 Some people, as Hillary Clinton and Mike Pompeo, were so mentionned that they could even be categorised as a topic themselves.
+/// I need to add images of topic modeling ///

 ## Sentiment distribution
 ## Bibliography